toaderflorin/eksia/_posts/2020-02-25-scaling-sql.markdown

 While we can show a user's timeline by querying just one shard, we can't really do that for feeds, because individual users are most likely following a multitude of users residing on multiple shards.
 Social media sites implement a system called infinite scrolling where as the user scrolls the page down, more content is loaded with multiple shards being hit.

-* With applications like Facebook, users mostly tend to follow users in their own country, so we can try combining users with the same country on the same node.
+* With applications like Facebook, users mostly tend to follow other people from their own country / city, so we can try grouping users based on location.

 * An asynchronous job could update a feed table with post ids for each user.
-Obviously this is not instantaneous which is why if you're using Facebook you might have noticed that there's a delay between a using posting something and that post showing up on your feed.
+Obviously this is not instantaneous which is why if you're using Facebook you might have noticed that there's a delay between posting something and the post showing up in other people's feeds.
 Also not all posts show up in your feed, only a small portion of them.
 This is both to make your feed more easily consumable and to save up resources.

 * Requests across shards can be batched.

-What happens if the data for one user is too big for one shard or one node?
-In that case our sharding key would be a combination of the *user-id* and the *post-id*.
-Taking the user's location (country) into account when generating the shard key can also be helpful because it's likely that users from one country will mostly follow users from the same country so that helps with optimization.
+What happens if the data for one user is too big for one node?
+In that case, our sharding key would be a combination of the *user-id* and the *post-id*.

 ## Using A Mixed Approach
 So far, projecting our data across the user dimension worked just fine, but what if we have a more complex system where this isn't as straightforward?
 Let's say we introduce one additional complication, that of social *groups* where users can post.

 ![diagram3](/images/scaling-sql/diag3.png){:class="img-responsive"}

-For groups sharding by user isn't the optimal approach because again it would mean we would have to query multiple shards to display the messages in a group.
-But since groups tend to be somewhat isolated from the rest of the application, they lend themselves well to a mixed or functional scale out approach where the related tables can reside on their own node(s).
-If we also need to implement sharding, we can do it independently along the *group_id* direction.
+For groups, sharding by user isn't the optimal approach because again it would mean we would have to query multiple shards to display the messages in a group conversation.
+But since the group functionality tends to be somewhat isolated from the rest of the application, this lends itself well to a mixed or functional scale out approach where the related tables can reside on their own node(s).
+If we also need to implement sharding, we can do it independently along the *group_id* dimension.

 The functional scale out approach also works well in conjuction with microservices and DDD bounded contexts, but that's fairly extensive subject and something for another article.